Abubakar4101/Abubakar4101/README.md

 - 🌱 I’m currently learning **MERN, DevOps**

-- 👨‍💻 All of my projects are available at [dev-abubakar.netlify.app]([https://dev-abubakar.netlify.app/)
+- 👨‍💻 All of my projects are available at <a href="https://dev-abubakar.netlify.app/">dev-abubakar.netlify.app</a>

 - 💬 Ask me about **ReactJs, NextJs, NodeJS, MERN**